Did you know that you can customize the information that's shown in your Mailbox and also control the way information is displayed?

-This help file will guide you through customizing the appearance of your Mailbox to meet your own requirement.
+This help file will guide you through customizing the appearance of your Mailbox to meet your own requirements.

 Before you start